mami-project/mplane-sdk/README.rst

 ------------------------------

-The TLS state, access control, client framework, command-line client, and component runtime use a unified configuration file in Windows INI file format (as supported by the Python standard library ``configparser`` module).
+The TLS state, access control, client framework, command-line client, and component runtime use a unified configuration file in JSON format.

+.. note:: Rewrite this section for JSON configuration.

 The following sections and keys are supported/required by each module: